Conducted by the

 Roger Williams University Justice System Training & Research Institute

-The cost for the five-day course is $600.00, which includes all training materials.
-Checks should be made payable to the Roger Williams University Justice System Training & Research Institute (JST&RI), 144 Anthony Road, Portsmouth, RI 02871.
-Lodging information for out-of-state attendees is available.
-Telephone inquiries should be made to David Borrelli, Project Coordinator, at (401) 254-3464 (or e-mail him at firstname.lastname@example.org), or Liz Campo, Administrative Assistant to the School of Justice Studies at (401) 254-3731 (or e-mail her at email@example.com) or fax (401) 254-3351.
+The cost for the seminar is $1750.00 per person for agencies whose chiefs are current NEACOP members ($1900.00 per person for non-members) which includes materials, on-line discussions, breaks and lunches.
+Checks should be made payable to the Roger Williams University JST&RI, 144 Anthony Road, Portsmouth, RI 02871.
+Travel, lodging and evening meals are the responsibility of the attendee; however area hotels have provided a special rate for personnel in attendance at this course.
+Telephone inquiries should be made to Liz Campo, Administrative Assistant to the School of Justice Studies at (401) 254-3731 (or e-mail her at firstname.lastname@example.org), or fax (401) 254-3351.

-**WE REQUIRE 72 HOURS CANCELLATION PRIOR TO THE COURSE OR YOU WILL BE CHARGED THE REQUIRED FEE.**
+** WE REQUIRE TWO WEEKS CANCELLATION PRIOR TO THE SEMINAR OR YOU WILL BE CHARGED THE